ajinath/angular-web-component/README.md

-# Create and consume web component using angular
+# Create and consume web component using angular with lazy loading
 #### ( _A sample application created using angular 17 and node 18_ )

 ###  Installation